-Mr. Anavilok (interpretation): Thank you, Mr. Speaker. (interpretation ends) The Kugluktuk Ilavut Centre requires a renovation to extend the building lifecycle and address issues concerning the water system, sewer systems, additional storage space and the installation of a generator.
+Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
+Thank you for the response. (interpretation ends) Mr. Speaker, the Kugluktuk Ilavut Centre requires a renovation to extend the building's lifecycle and address issues concerning the water system, sewer systems, additional storage space, and the installation of a generator.

-Mr. Speaker, as the minister will be aware, request for proposals was recently issued for the Kugluktuk Ilavut Centre renovation and addition.
-However, on March 9, 2023 the tender was cancelled to be reissued at a later date.

-Can the minister clarify the reason for the cancellation of this tender and can he clarify the anticipation timeline for the issuing of this important tender? (interpretation) Thank you, Mr. Speaker.
+Mr. Speaker, as the minister will be aware, a request for proposals was recently issued for the Kugluktuk Ilavut Centre renovation and addition.
+However, on March 9, 2023 the tender was "cancelled to be re-issued at a later date."
+Can the minister clarify the reason for the cancellation of this tender and can he clarify the anticipated timeline for the issuing of this important tender? (interpretation) Thank you, Mr. Speaker.